VeeGeR32/VeeGeR32/README.md

 # Welcome to my GitHub profile! 👋

 ## About me
-Hi, I'm Alioune, a web development enthusiast based in Toulouse.
+Hi, I'm Alioune, a web development enthusiast based in the south of France.
 With a strong background in building web applications, I constantly strive to explore new technologies and take on exciting challenges.

 ## SKILLS
 - 💻 Front-end development: Tailwind, JavaScript (React/Next.js)